New radio constraints on the obscured star formation rates of massive GRB hosts at redshifts 2-3.5: Summary

 The present upper limits on the radio-based SFRs prevent us from determining where the GRB host population lies with respect to the main sequence of star-forming galaxies at $z > 2$.
 Deeper radio observations to a depth of $2 \times \mathrm{SFR_{UV}}$ are required to answer this question.
+Currently, we are limited by the sensitivity of the radio instrumentation (eg: JVLA) to reach these deep limits.
+They will be achievable with the higher sensitivity of upcoming radio telescope arrays such as ng-VLA and SKA1-MID.

 P.G. was supported by NASA Earth and Space Science Fellowship (ASTRO18F-0085) for this research.
-The authors are grateful to Drs.\ S. Bradley Cenko and Daniel Perley for their useful comments in the early stages of this paper.
-We thank Dr.\ Ashley Zauderer and Nicholas Ferraro for helpful discussions about data analysis.
+The authors are grateful to Drs.\ K. Whitaker, S. Bradley Cenko, and Daniel Perley for their useful comments in the early stages of this paper.
+We thank Dr.\ Ashley Zauderer, Nicholas Ferraro, and Virginia Cunningham for helpful discussions about data analysis.
 The National Radio Astronomy Observatory is a facility of the National Science Foundation operated under cooperative agreement by Associated Universities, Inc.

 \facilities{VLA}

 \software{{\fontfamily{qcr}\selectfont CASA} \citep{mcmullin2007casa}, {\fontfamily{astropy}\selectfont astropy} \citep{robitaille2013astropy} }